NVIDIA/warp/docs/modules/interoperability.rst

 JAX
 ---

-Interop with JAX arrays is not currently well supported, although it is possible to first convert arrays to a Torch tensor and then to JAX via. the dlpack mechanism.
+Interop with JAX arrays is supported through the following methods, internally these use the DLPack protocol to exchange data in a zero-copy way with JAX.

 .. automodule:: warp.jax
     :members: